 Luckily, the process only involves tiny nano needles in the form of a blade.
 This tool makes small (I mean tiny!) incisions and your skin will be numbed the entire time.
 This process hurts much less than getting an actual tattoo.
 If you’re intimidated, I would highly suggest finding a licensed aesthetician who you connect with and makes you feel comfortable.
 Marina from Magda’s Skin Care Clinic talked me through every step of the process prior to touching my brows.
 She helped calm me down (which is hard to do since I have horrible anxiety!) and worked with me at my own pace.
 She even had me laughing at a few points!
 If you don’t feel a connection with your aesthetician, I’d suggest to look around for someone you feel comfortable with.

 If you don’t think microblading is right for you, but you’re looking for skincare services, Magda’s Skincare Clinic offers additional services including customized facial treatments, LED light therapy, microdermabrasion, permanent eyeliner, permanent lip liner, skin pen micro therapy, micro needling and Apollo tripollar RF treatments.

+For more information, make sure to check out Magda’s Skin Care Clinic on Instagram, Facebook and Yelp.
 Thank you to Magda’s Skin Care Clinic for your microblading services.
 As usual, all opinions are my own.